JerryFleming/PyDoc/library/functions.rst

    .. index:: single: Numerical Python

-   Return a :term:`slice` object representing the set of indices specified by ``range(start, stop, step)``.
+   Return a :term:`切片` object representing the set of indices specified by ``range(start, stop, step)``.
 The *start* and *step* arguments default to ``None``.
 Slice objects have read-only data attributes :attr:`start`, :attr:`stop` and :attr:`step` which merely return the argument values (or their